 - Does Playlistening distract my child?
 Instructor Shauna Casey explains the difference.
 Read it here.

 - Use play to transform every day struggles.
 Here are 15 Playful Ways To Get Children To Walk

 - This post is from Listen: Five Simple Tools To Meet Your Everyday Parenting Challenges by Patty Wipfler and Tosha Schore.
-Buy the book here.
+Download a chapter and buy the book here.